Mint vs. Personal Capital: How Do the Finance Platforms Compare?

 At the same time, Personal Capital does do one thing that stands out to me.
 As you add new accounts, they’ll show up in the left column where they’ll wait for you to complete follow up steps that may be necessary depending on your two-factor authentication settings.
 Under this arrangement, you can add more accounts in a shorter amount of time since you won’t need to complete each one before moving on.
 This is mostly a good thing, although it does mean you’ll need to keep an eye on the status of pending accounts as you’ll need to complete the authentication steps within a certain amount of time (usually about two minutes).

 Since each of these services is relying on data from individual institutions, there are times when users will need to reconnect their accounts in order to get the full benefits.
 Once again, this is where I prefer Personal Capital’s method as it makes making these reconnections just a bit easier.
 Also, it may just be because I use Mint less than Personal Capital these days, but it does seem like I need to fix accounts with Mint more often.

-Finally, while Personal Capital allows you to add a number of different financial accounts to your dashboard, Mint goes one step further by also allowing you to link billing accounts.
-For example, I’ve been able to add my Geico, T-Mobile, and other accounts to Mint so that it can more accurately display billing balances and due dates in the app.
+Next, while Personal Capital allows you to add a number of different financial accounts to your dashboard, Mint goes one step further by also allowing you to link billing accounts.
+For example, I’ve been able to add my Geico, AT&T (back when I was still with them), and other accounts to Mint so that it can more accurately display billing balances and due dates in the app.

 If you’re looking to track your spending, view transactions by category, and set a budget, technically you’ll be able to use either Mint or Personal Capital to do so.
 However, to be honest, there’s a clear winner in this category: Mint.
 Although Personal Capital does feature a budgeting section prominently on its dashboard, its features are simply no match for Mint’s.